EvaanChowdhry/ChessAutomator/README.md

 You will not have to move any piece in the game, let the script do it's thing and you would probably win depending on this mistake rate, and/or your opponent's skill level.

 **You may have some problems with your Chrome version.
 If it doesn't work once, try it with another version.
-I believe it was Chrome 114.**
+I believe it was Chrome 119 or 120.**

 Here are the different accuracy levels (1-4, stockfish, random):